The APEC Telecommunications and Information Working Group (TEL or TELWG) was established in 1990 and meets biannually.

 The ICT Development Steering Group (DSG) focuses on expanding digital access and usage and exploring new ICT applications and services in the APEC region.
 At TEL 63, the Steering Group worked on the following activities:

 This project aims to solve the shortage of skills in the ICT sector, starting by defining ICT skills.
-The Skills Framework for the Information Age (SFIA) has been either adopted or considered by five out of the six economies as a useful reference framework to build skills across the region.
+The Skills Framework for the Information Age (SFIA) has been either adopted or considered by five out of the six economies participating in this project as a useful reference framework to build skills across the region.
 Building on the outcomes of the previous APEC ICT Skills Framework project, which concluded in 2021, this initiative aims to develop an implementation guide which would support an economy to implement the framework in their own context.
 The project will include one or more workshops to support the development and use of the guide.

 APEC D-Government Research Center (Japan)

 The APEC D-Government Research Center is a multi-year project focused on monitoring and assessing the e-APEC initiative, maintaining a data bank for digital government readiness for member economies, conducting trainings with through an online system, and recommendations for the improvement of digital government implementation.
 9 leading APEC region’s institutions on D-Government cooperate as the network of the Center.
 They are focused on creating the next generation of Digital Government with 5G Broadband Scheme, AI and Blockchain for Digital Government through SDGs, with a special focus on digital transformation solutions from Year 2020 to 2030 for Pandemic and Ageing.
 The project team is developing an APEC digital government ranking that it will publish at the end of the project in 2023.